1982–83 Georgetown Hoyas men's basketball team: Season recap

-The Hoyas finished in fourth place in the Big East, their 11-5 conference record earning them a bye in the first round of the 1983 Big East men's basketball tournament, but they lost their first game of the tournament to Syracuse in the quarterfinals.
+The Hoyas finished in fourth place in the Big East, their 11–-5 conference record earning them a bye in the first round of the 1983 Big East men's basketball tournament, but they lost their first game of the tournament to Syracuse in the quarterfinals.
 They were the No. 5 seed in the Midwest Region of the 1983 NCAA Division I men's basketball tournament – the fifth of 14 consecutive Georgetown NCAA tournament appearances – and advanced to the second round before losing to the Midwest Region's No. 4 seed, 17th-ranked Memphis State.

 The least successful of the four teams of the Ewing era and the only one not to reach the NCAA national championship game, the 1982–83 Hoyas nonetheless had performed well, especially given their youth and inexperience.
 They were ranked No. 20 in the season's final Associated Press Poll and Coaches' Poll, and the average attendance at their home games for the season was 14th-highest in the country.

 Roster

+Sophomore center Patrick Ewing returned to Georgetown as head coach from 2017 to 2023.